 Characteristics of Representative Offices in Thailand

 Representative offices are the most known forms of non-trading legal entities available in Thailand.
-They are used by foreign investors to perform specific functions such as: management services, training, general marketing and sales promotions between the head office and the representative office and can be 100 percent owned by foreigners.
+They are used by foreign investors to perform specific functions such as management services, training, general marketing, and sales promotions between the head office and the representative office and can be 100 percent owned by foreigners.

 In order to open a company in Thailand, a set of requirements must be regarded.
-A representative office is regulated by the Thai law to engage in at least one of the following activities:
+A liaison office is regulated by the Thai law to engage in at least one of the following activities:

 • Supply goods or services in Thailand for the overseas head office;